-We provide rare evidence for how a temporary incentive can kick-start an improved habit.
-We conducted a natural field experiment involving 70,000 households in an urban area.
-We study the extent to which they separate their waste, a behavior that is prone to habit formation.
-The incentive consisted of a letter informing households that disposal of non-separated waste is illegal and punishable by a fine, followed by an intensive and highly salient crackdown of four weeks.
-The crackdown had a large and instantaneous effect on household behavior.
+Attempts to improve habits have been mostly unsuccessful.
+If persistent effects are reported, then the findings tend to be open to alternative explanations such as learning about the benefits from the activity in the context of exercise or purchase of technology in the context of energy use.
+We study the effect of a temporary incentive on habits in a context that excludes these alternative mechanisms: separating waste by households.
+We conduct a natural field experiment involving 70,000 households.
+The incentive consists of informing households by way of a letter that not separating one's waste is illegal and punishable by a fine, followed by a one-month intensive and highly salient enforcement campaign.
+The campaign had a large and instantaneous effect on household behavior.
 Most of the effect was still apparent up to seven months later.
-The stable, higher rate of separating waste is likely to have been sustained by a new, improved habit: crowding out of intrinsic motivation by the transactional motive to avoid punishment is found to be only transitory.
+The stable, higher rate of separating waste is likely to have been sustained by a new, improved habit rather than a lasting deterrent effect from the enforcement campaign, because we find crowding out of intrinsic motivation by the transactional motive to avoid punishment to be only transitory.
 In contrast to the threat of punishment, two behavioral interventions, one conveying the injunctive norm, another one the descriptive norm, are not found to have any effect.